 The village of Lemont uses groundwater for its community water supply.
 This groundwater contains naturally occurring radium-226.
 The village uses an ion exchange system to remove radium-226 from groundwater.
-The backwash water from the Lemont community water supply system is discharged into the Lemont WRP.
+The backwash water from the Lemont community water supply treatment system is discharged into the Lemont WRP.
 The District treats the raw sewage containing this radium-226 at the Lemont WRP to remove contaminants.
 The radium-226 removed during the wastewater treatment process is concentrated in sludge.
-The Lemont WRP does not have sludge treatment facilities, and it was transported by truck to the Stickney WRP to be treated in 2006.
+The Lemont WRP does not have sludge treatment facilities, and it was transported by truck to the Stickney WRP to be treated in 2007.

-The yearly average potassium-40, radium-226, and cesium-137 radioactivity in the District's WRPs sludges and biosolids from 1997 to 2006 are summarized in Tables 36, 37, and 38, respectively.
-The potassium-40 radioactivity in the WRP sludge ranged from 2.4 pCi/g dw at the Hanover Park WRP in 1997 to 11.7 pCi/g dw at the Stickney WRP in 1998.
+The yearly average potassium-40, radium-226, and cesium-137 radioactivity in the District's WRPs sludges and biosolids from 1997 to 2007 are summarized in Tables 36, 37, and 38, respectively.
+The potassium-40 radioactivity in the WRP sludge ranged from 2.4 pCi/g dw at the Hanover Park WRP in 1997 to 11.7 pCi/g dw at the Stickney WRP in 1998 and 2007.
 The radium-226 radioactivity in the WRP sludges, excluding Lemont WRP, ranged from 2.1 pCi/g dw at the Stickney WRP in 1999 to 5.5 pCi/g dw at the Calumet WRP in 2004.
 The radium-226 radioactivity at the Lemont WRP ranged from 44.9 pCi/g dw in 1997 to 86.8 pCi/g dw in 2001.
 The cesium-137 radioactivity in the WRP sludges ranged from non-detectable levels to 0.11 pCi/g dw in 1998 at the Stickney WRP.

-Table 39 presents the concentration of gamma-emitting radionuclides in Hanover Park WRP lagooned biosolids for 2006.
-The data presents an average of two samples analyzed from both Hanover Park WRP East and West lagoons.
-The potassium-40 radioactivity at the Hanover Park WRP East and West lagoons was 4.2 and 3.8 pCi/g dw, respectively.
-The radium-226 radioactivity was 3.9 pCi/g dw in the Hanover Park East lagoon and 3.6 pCi/g dw in the Hanover Park West lagooned biosolids.
-Cesium-137 radioactivity was 0.04 pCi/g dw at the two lagooned biosolids.
-The radioactivity concentration of other naturally occurring radionuclides ranged from 0.2 to 1.8 pCi/g dw.
+Table 39 presents the concentration of gamma-emitting radionuclides in Hanover Park WRP lagooned biosolids for 2007.
+The data presents an average of three samples analyzed from both Hanover Park WRP East and West lagoons.
+Cesium-137 radioactivity was not detected at the two lagooned biosolids.
+The potassium-40 radioactivity at the Hanover Park WRP East and West lagoons was 3.9 and 4.2 pCi/g dw, respectively.
+The radium-226 radioactivity was 4.0 pCi/g dw in the Hanover Park East lagoon and 3.8 pCi/g dw in the Hanover Park West lagooned biosolids.
+The radioactivity concentration of other naturally occurring radionuclides ranged from not detectable levels to 1.5 pCi/g dw.

-The yearly average potassium-40, radium-226, and cesium-137 radioactivity in the Hanover Park WRP lagooned biosolids from 1998 to 2006 is summarized in Table 40.
+The yearly average potassium-40, radium-226, and cesium-137 radioactivity in the Hanover Park WRP lagooned biosolids from 1998 to 2007 is summarized in Table 40.
 The yearly average potassium-40 radioactivity at the Hanover Park East lagoon ranged from 2.8 to 5.0 pCi/g dw.
 The yearly average radium-226 radioactivity ranged from 3.7 to 5.2 pCi/g dw, and cesium-137 radioactivity ranged from non-detectable levels to 0.2 pCi/g dw.